Spencerx/Spencerx/README.md

 <img src="https://githubcard.com/Spencerx.svg?d=RNz1MlUd">

 I build or maintain private data, models and repositories on device(edge computing).
-Yes on demand and in browser with fast turnarounds always on CI/CD/CT in continuous feedback to allow you to focus on new goals, epics or milestones.
+Yes on demand and in browser with fast turn arounds always on CI/CD/CT in continuous feedback to allow you to focus on new goals, epics or milestones.

 <img src="https://myoctocat.com/assets/images/base-octocat.svg" width="35%">